One of the great advantages of

 Hakuba Restaurants

-During peak times you may need to make a booking to get into your chosen restaurant, although some places don’t take reservations so you’ll have to take pot luck.
 Hakuba restaurants pretty much cover the full gamut of cuisine.
 Some of the big hotels have buffet feasts if you’re hungry after a long day on the slopes.
-There are some western eateries, and an array of Japanese fare from sushi to noodle restaurants.
-Hakuba is also renowned for the many izakayas, the traditional Japanese bars that serve lots of snacks that generally have a very authentic and inviting atmosphere.
+There is an array of Japanese fare from sushi to noodle restaurants.
+Hakuba is also renowned for the various izakayas, the traditional Japanese bars that serve lots of snacks that generally have a very authentic and inviting atmosphere.
+There are also lots of western eateries, including lots of burger bars and Aussie-type pubs selling chicken parmas.

-Happo Village also has lots of restaurants.
-One example is Uncle Stevens (a little down the road from the Adam gondola) which is a festive Mexican restaurant with fantastically dangerous margaritas.
+Happo also has a decent amount of restaurants, but not enough to cater for the many people staying in the village which is probably why the food trucks do a roaring trade.
+If you’re going out for dinner with a group, you’ll probably need plenty of pre-planning, especially if you want to eat something other than pizza or a burger.
+An institution of Happo is Uncle Stevens (a little down the road from the Adam gondola) which is a festive Mexican restaurant with fantastically dangerous margaritas.
 Another is Ohyokkuri (bus stop 8), a little Japanese restaurant named after a local soup with dumplings in it.
 The restaurant is a gorgeous made-to-look-old building, with traditional wooden shared tables and some tatami seating.
+See more Happo restaurants here.

-It’s worth catching the Genki-Go bus into Hakuba town for dinner to get away from the touristy areas somewhat and experience some “real Japan”.
+It’s worth catching the on-demand free night taxi into Hakuba town for dinner to get away from the touristy areas somewhat and experience some real Japan.
 There are a handful of restaurants near the train station, otherwise they’re a bit spread out.
-In downtown Hakuba you’ll find some variability in the amount of English spoken and potentially have fun with picture menus.
 Our favourite was the little cheap and cheerful Soba-jin (near bus stop 11) that specialises in noodles and tempura.

 Hakuba Bars & Nightlife